Robin Poitras

 Robin Poitras CM (née Wiens (born c.
 1958) is a Canadian dancer, choreographer, performance and installation artist based in Regina, Saskatchewan, who has been actively engaged in contemporary dance practice since the early 1980s.

 One of Saskatchewan's most prolific dance and performance creators, Poitras co-founded New Dance Horizons in 1986 with Dianne Fraser.
 Through her research in diverse fields of artistic and somatic practice, Poitras developed a unique interdisciplinary approach.
 Her works have been presented across Canada and internationally.

 Early life and education

 Robin Poitras is the second child of architect Clifford Wiens and artist and educator Patricia Wiens.

 In her twenties, Poitras completed a B.F.A.
 (Special Honours) in dance at York University.

 Poitras undertook further studies at Duke University, the American Center in Paris, and the Bill Evans Summer Institute of Dance in Winnipeg in 1984.
-She also studied in Montreal and Zurich.
+She also studied in Montreal and Zürich.

 Career

 New Dance Horizons

 In 1986, Poitras co-founded New Dance Horizons with Dianne Fraser, a nationally recognized project-based company mandated to support the creation, development, production and presentation of contemporary dance and related performing arts in the province featuring national, international, regional and local Canadian dance artists.